AnastasiiaMysiuk/Acxiom/Task_1/README.md

 7. Create new Python File by right clicking on the project in the Project Explorer view, then New -> Python File
 8. Install packages selenium and webdriver-manager by clicking on the File -> Setting -> Project -> Choose Python Interpreter -> click "+"
 -> Enter "selenium" -> click install Package and Enter "webdriver-manager" -> click Install Package -> close window -> click OK
-9. Copy - past script Test_exercise.py in the code editor and save it
+9. Copy - paste script Test_exercise.py in the code editor and save it
 10. Press SHIFT+F10 to run the script.